phyloref/phyloref.github.io/_posts/blog/2016-07-20-welcoming-gaurav.md

 our project.

-Gaurav has spent the last five years as a graduate student at the University of Colorado in Boulder in [Rob Guralnick's lab], where he developed techniques and measures to quantify taxonomic stability, which is important for those integrating data for taxa.
+Gaurav has spent the last five years as a graduate student at the University of Colorado Boulder in [Rob Guralnick's lab], where he developed techniques and measures to quantify taxonomic stability, which is important for those integrating data for taxa.
 He also enjoys building software tools for biodiversity researchers, and in his spare